My Organisational Psychotherapy Toolkit

 Chris Argyris‘s concept of Action Science begins with the study of how people design their actions in difficult situations.
 Although not strictly part of Action Science – which itself is more of a field than a tool – I use various “tools” from Argyris from time to time, including Ladder of Inference and Left-hand Column.

 Cognitive dissonance is the term used in modern psychology to describe the state of holding two or more conflicting cognitions (e.g., ideas, beliefs, values, emotional reactions) simultaneously.
 More specifically, the term refers to the sensation of unease or discomfort arising from such a state.
 Cognitive dissonance is one of the most influential and extensively studied theories in social psychology.

 The idea of organisational cognitive dissonance is the collective-psyche analog of individual cognitive dissonance.
-I posit that an organisation can collectively suffer a sense of discomfort or unease when finding itself having to hold two or more conflicting conditions simultaneously.
-One classic example of this is when an Analytic organisation finds itself host to an outbreak of alien, synergistic thinking during an Agile adoption.
+I posit that an organisation can collectively suffer a sense of discomfort or unease when finding itself having to hold two or more conflicting cognitions simultaneously.
+One classic example of this is when an Analytic organisation finds itself host to an outbreak of alien, synergistic thinking during an Agile adoption or Digital Transformation.

 Organisational cognitive dissonance theory warns that organisations have a bias to seek consonance among their cognitions.
 Much of what goes on in the organisation can be regarded as “dissonance reduction”.

 In his popular book “Coaching For Performance“, Sir John Whitmore (a co-founder of the Inner Game Ltd.) argues for the use of effective questions to raise awareness and (self) responsibility.
 And, in the context of business coaching, for “a fundamental shift in management style and culture”.
 Some of the key tools I have used from this corpus, over at least the past 25 years, include: